 6. Don’t restrict creativity

 While innovation is typically viewed by organizations as a top-down process with management setting the challenges and employees responding with their suggestions, giving employees the freedom to contribute ideas, democratizes the whole innovation process and enables good ideas to come from anywhere.
+(Find out the difference between creativity and innovation.)

 Kwintes made a deliberate choice to adopt bottom-up innovation in their lab.
-They recognised that their employees are the experts on what their clients need, interacting with them daily and might be aware of other challenges the organization is facing.
+They recognized that their employees are the experts on what their clients need, interacting with them daily and might be aware of other challenges the organization is facing.
 Bottom-up innovation gives employees the opportunity to express these thoughts.
 They were initially worried about the results but found that employees really enjoyed having the ability to discuss other challenges they were facing.

 How to avoid innovation pitfalls